lsst-dm/dmtn-094/index.rst

 The token issuer component is fundamentally a part of the IAM system.
-The token issuer's primary purpose is to issue tokens with appropriate capabilities, based on a combination of information from LDAP, and user-selected scopes.
+The token issuer's primary purpose is to issue tokens with appropriate capabilities, based on a combination of information from LDAP and user-selected scopes.

 The token issuer component is theoretically not needed for Approach 1, but due to complexities in implementation and integration with the notebook environment, it's desired for simplification.